nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - `-c` the UUID of the card to be tagged
 - `-i` the index of the card to be tagged
 - `-t` the name of the tag ***(no whitespaces allowed), must not*** exceed 50 characters
+- `-x` the index of the tag to be removed

 Users can refer to this [section](#usage-of-flags) to recap on how the flag works.